Kuig/LIM-Toolbox/README.md

 # LIM-Toolbox (beta)

-This project is currently not ready for distribution, nevertheless who am I to keep you from downloading and trying it?
+`LIM-Toolbox` is a collection of basic Matlab functions used in sound and music computing research.
+This also includes some tools developed at the *Laboratorio di Informatica Musicale* (University of Milan, Computer Science department) concerning bivariate signal analisys and other signal processing techniques.
+The project is currently not ready for distribution, nevertheless who am I to keep you from downloading and trying it?
 I hope to complete the reference manual very soon.

 ## Requirements

 It has been tested on Matlab R2015a + DSP Toolbox, but it should work even with older versions of Matlab.
-I it doesn't, please let me know.
+If it doesn't, please let me know.

 ## Folders content